jlelia/python_tools/README.md

 [TIFF Compression Checker](scripts/tiff_compression_check.py): checks all TIFFs in an array for compression algorithms compatible with CellProfiler

-[WebP Rotator](scripts/webp_rotator.py): rotates WEBPs a specified number of degrees
+[WebP Rotator](scripts/webp_rotator.py): rotates WebPs a specified number of degrees